joe-speedboat/workshop.container/20 Container Orchestration.md

 - Application Rollback
 - Application Migration

-# Kubernetes, everythin gets better or at least different?
+## Kubernetes, everythin gets better or at least different?
 Kubernetes is the new standard in Container management and to be honest, it does a fantastic job.
+So all the Docker workload is moving into a Kubernetes Cluster ... sooner or later!
+If it is a K8S native, K3S, RKE, Tanzu, OpenShift or even OKD ... it does
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTE4NzE2NjJdfQ==
+eyJoaXN0b3J5IjpbLTIwNzYzMzc2MTddfQ==
 -->